 Raleigh, the capital of North Carolina, boasts good schools and plenty of higher education opportunities.
 It is also full of exciting kid-friendly destinations, like Marbles Kids Museum and Yates Mill County Park.

 Meaning, your family will have no shortage of amusements while you get to enjoy a chance to work at some of the largest, most cutting-edge facilities in the country.

 Overland Park is a suburb of Kansas City, which sits along the Missouri River.
 With recent economic and population growth, this city is thriving.
 The local schools spend more per student than the national average, providing top-notch educational opportunities.

 These best cities for nurses have lots to offer for both you and your family.
-Choose one of these cities for your next travel nurse destination.
+Choose one of these cities for your next nursing assignment.